 La Antigua has an abundance of restaurants as well as small shops and boutiques selling a wide range of products including souvenirs, ceramics, antiques, textiles and much more.
 In the city centre and surrounding villages you will find a number of handicraft markets as well as open-air markets selling locally produced items.
 Other activities include zip lining, weekend treks of active volcanoes, or visits to local coffee plantations.
 Earning your TEFL certificate with us in Guatemala gives you the opportunity to work almost anywhere in the world but with all that Guatemala and La Antigua have to offer, you may find you never want to leave.

 Taking your TEFL course with us in La Antigua, Guatemala means you will be training in well-equipped classrooms and completing your teaching practice sessions with real English language students.
 The school is in a Spanish colonial building with modern facilities complementing the historic atmosphere of the location.
-The area around the school has an interesting assortment of historic buildings and ruins that can be seen on your morning walk to the centre.Apply now & get certified to teach english abroad!
+The area around the school has an interesting assortment of historic buildings and ruins that can be seen on your morning walk to the centre.Register now & get certified to teach english abroad!

 TEFL Training Centre